 Uche, Chidi; Ekeocha, Z; Byrn, S; and Clase, K, "Retrospective Study of Inspectors Competency in the Act of Writing GMP Inspection Report" (2021).
-BIRS Africa Technical Reports.
+BIRS Africa Technical Report Papers.
 Paper 13.

 Tech Report Number